techpines/asset-rack/README.md

 __Why is this better than Connect-Assets?__

-Asset-rack is far superior to Connect-Assets, because:
+That's easy!

 * It works with node.js multi-process and cluster.
 * More built-in assets.
-* Unopionated, connect-assets dictates your url structure AND directory structure.
+* Un-opionated, connect-assets dictates your url structure AND directory structure.
 * Ability to deploy to the cloud.
+* Easy to extend.
 * Simpler to use.

-* Much more extensible.
+With all that said, much thanks to Trevor for writing connect-assets.

 __Why is this better than Grunt?__